Aerial advertising: Fixed-wing aircraft

 The aircraft: Although there are various types of aircraft suitable for banner-towing they have to have stable flying characteristics, sufficient power to overcome the substantial drag created by a banner streaming behind the aircraft and they must be equipped with a quick-release hook at the tail.
 Needless to say, they must be approved for towing operations by the civil aviation authorities.
 In the 1950s Tiger Moths were cheap and dominated the scene in the Netherlands, but the occasional surviving Fieseler Storch was also very suitable.
 These aircraft now are priceless classics.
 Current types are Piper PA18 Super Cub, Vilga, Cessna 172 and others like Morane-Saulnier Rallye, Aeronca Champion, etc. Often these aircraft, when not in use for banner-towing, are used for towing gliders.
 Some crop dusters are equipped with a hook for towing operations.
 Nowadays we find that many are turboprop, or diesel powered.
 Even a twin-engine Dornier D28 has been seen towing a banner.

 For towing, a grapple hook is attached.
 Mostly it is in the pilot's lap for take-off.
 It will be thrown out and door or canopy closed.
 The Super Cub door has a top and bottom half and the pilot could close it after take-off.
 The C172 door hinges forward.
 The pilot has to throw the grapnel out of the window, but the 172 often has a second quick-release under the belly.
 The hook is attached and released after getting airborne.
 If the pilot makes a mistake, (s)he will only have a line trailing from the aircraft with the grapple hanging under the belly.
 The only solution is to land, rectify it and take off again, hoping not too many spectators will have noticed.

 The grapple (or grapnel) resembles a three-pronged anchor.
 But the prongs are rounded and bent back towards the stock.
-A subtle but very important detail: It will prevent the grapple digging into the ground in the event that the aircraft makes its run-in a bit low.
+This design prevents the grapple digging into the ground in the event that the aircraft makes its run-in a bit low.
 And it will also reduce the risk of the loop, about which later, slipping off.

 For the pick-up, the banner will be spread on the ground.
 There are two main types: One, a large poster.
 Not seldom 3 or 4 metres square.
 Often sewn by professional sail makers using pieces of parachute- or spinnaker nylon in different colours.
 They may represent a tube of toothpaste, a bottle, a company logo.
 Expensive to manufacture, they are mainly used for long-term contracts.
 The other type, more often used, is a text, a streamer as a rule made up of interchangeable letters, mainly black and sometimes red if emphasis is required.